-It is always best practice to follow up with a thank-you after the interview while you are still fresh in their minds.
+It’s always best practice to follow up with a thank you after the interview while you’re still fresh in their minds.
 It will give you the opportunity to include any information that you may forgotten during the interview and will show you have genuine interest in the job.

 Don’t fear rejection

 Interviewing takes practice.
 You might not nail it straight away, but you’ll be better for each experience.
 If you are unsuccessful, follow up with the HR department for feedback.
 Most organisations are happy to provide it and you should pick something up for next time.

 If you’re a current Swinburne Online student or recent graduate, you have access to a range of career development services via Careers and Employability.

 With the help of these tips, you will be well prepared for your next job interview.
 For more career tips, head over to our Study Online support page.